MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-one.md

     ![Adding a user license](media/guides-license.PNG "Adding a user license")

-5. In the **Apps** list, make sure that the following apps are selected: Microsoft Dataverse, Dynamics 365 Guides, Power Apps for Guides.
+5. In the **Apps** list, make sure that the following apps are selected: Common Data Service, Dynamics 365 Guides, Power Apps for Guides.

     ![Apps list](media/guides-apps-list.PNG "Apps list")